cxrsedhappy/SupremeGod/README.md

 ## 💡 Ideas for Improvement
 - Expanding the game functionality.
-- Integrating other training algorithms (e.g., Deep Q-Learning).
+- Integrating other training algorithms (e.g., Deep Q-Learning) (Working).
 - Visualizing the training process using graphical libraries.

 ## 🤝 Contributing